kamalkumar1/KKPinView_.NetMAUI/README.md

 - `OnForgotPin`: Optional callback when "Forgot PIN?" is tapped
 - `OnSubmit`: Callback with validation result (`true` if PIN is valid, `false` otherwise)
 - `ShowForgotPin`: Whether to show the "Forgot PIN?" button (default: `true`)
-- `BackgroundColor`: Background color of the view
-- `TextColor`: Text color
-- `ErrorTextColor`: Error message color
-- `SuccessTextColor`: Success message color
-- `TitleFontSize`: Title font size
-- `SubtitleFontSize`: Subtitle font size
-- `FieldSpacing`: Spacing between PIN fields
+- Display values (colors, fonts, spacing, labels) are read from `KKPinviewConstant`; set them on the constant class (e.g. in app startup) to customize.

+#### Methods

+- `OnCreationCompleted`: Callback invoked when the PIN view is fully created and ready.
+Use this to call `ShowKeyboard()` or perform other setup.
+- `ShowKeyboard()`: Focuses the first PIN field to bring up the system keyboard.
+Call from `OnCreationCompleted` or when you want to show the keyboard.

 #### Behavior

-- Automatically validates PIN when all digits are entered
+- Validates PIN when all digits are entered (compares to securely stored PIN)
-- Displays error messages for invalid PINs with dynamic height based on message length
-- Shows red borders on all PIN fields when PIN is invalid
+- Error message and invalid-state borders animate in; border color animates when showing or clearing error
-- Handles lockout automatically (disables input when locked out)
+- Handles lockout automatically (shows lockout message, disables input when locked out)
-- Clears PIN fields after validation
-- Supports both numeric keypad and system keyboard input methods
+- Tap anywhere focuses the first empty field; backspace focuses the previous or first empty field

 ---